swcarpentry/r-novice-gapminder/_episodes/02-project-intro.md

 Now we have a good directory structure we will now place/save the data file in the `data/` directory.

 > ## Challenge 1
-> Download the gapminder data from [here](https://raw.githubusercontent.com/resbaz/r-novice-gapminder-files/master/data/gapminder-FiveYearData.csv).
+> Download the gapminder data from [here](https://raw.githubusercontent.com/swcarpentry/r-novice-gapminder/gh-pages/_episodes_rmd/data/gapminder_wide.csv).
 >
 > 1. Download the file (CTRL + S, right mouse click -> "Save as", or File -> "Save page as")
-> 2. Make sure it's saved under the name `gapminder-FiveYearData.csv`
+> 2. Make sure it's saved under the name `gapminder_data.csv`
 > 3. Save the file in the `data/` folder within your project.
 >
 > We will load and inspect these data later.